gjabel/personal-site/content/post/demography-talks/index.md

 ## YouTube Channels

-The list of YouTube channels that are covered by the bot can be found []
+The list of YouTube channels that are covered by the bot can be found [] on github https://github.com/guyabel/demography-talks/blob/main/data/channels.csv

 ## Twitter Feed